How Much of a Model Do We Need? Redundancy and Slimmability in Remote Sensing Foundation Models: Abstract

 \section{Abstract}

-Large-scale \acp{FM} in \acf{RS} are developed based on the paradigms established in \ac{CV} and have shown promise for various Earth observation applications.
-However, the direct transfer of scaling assumptions from \ac{CV} to \ac{RS} has not been adequately examined.
-We hypothesize that \ac{RS} \acp{FM} enter an overparameterized regime at substantially smaller scales than their \ac{CV} counterparts, where increasing parameter count primarily induces redundant representations rather than qualitatively new abstractions.
-To test this hypothesis, we use post-hoc slimming, where we uniformly reduce the width of pretrained encoder, as a tool to measure representational redundancy across six state-of-the-art \ac{RS} \acp{FM} on four downstream classification tasks.
-Our findings reveal a significant contrast with those in the \ac{CV} domain: while a post-hoc slimmed \ac{MAE} trained on ImageNet retains less than \SI{10}{\percent} accuracy at \SI{1}{\percent} \acsp{FLOP}, \ac{RS} \acp{FM} maintain over \SI{71}{\percent} relative accuracy at the same budget.
-This sevenfold difference provides strong empirical support for our hypothesis.
-We further demonstrate that learned slimmable training can improve both \ac{MoCo}- and \ac{MAE}-based models.
-In addition, through the explained variance ratio and the feature correlation analysis, we provide mechanistic explanations showing that \ac{RS} \acp{FM} distribute task-relevant information with high redundancy.
-Our findings establish post-hoc slimmability as both a practical deployment strategy for resource-constrained environments and a diagnostic tool that challenges the prevailing scaling paradigm in \ac{RS}.
+Large-scale \acp{FM} in \acf{RS} (denoted as \ac{RS} \acp{FM}) are developed following paradigms established in \ac{CV}, yet the validity of transferring \ac{CV} scaling laws to \ac{RS} has not been systematically examined.
+We hypothesize that \ac{RS} \acp{FM} enter an overparameterized regime at substantially smaller scales than their \ac{CV} counterparts, with task-relevant information encoded redundantly across model dimensions.
+To test this hypothesis, we apply post-hoc slimmability, uniform width reduction of pretrained encoder transformer blocks, as a tool to measure representational redundancy across eight state-of-the-art \ac{RS} \acp{FM} on classification, segmentation, and change detection tasks. \ac{RS} \acp{FM} retain \SIrange{69}{109}{\percent} relative accuracy on \ac{RS} datasets under aggressive width reduction, while \ac{MAE} and DINOv2 pretrained on natural images (denoted as \ac{CV} \ac{MAE} and \ac{CV} DINOv2) degrade sharply on ImageNet subsets of matched class count over the same range of computational requirements.
+A \ac{CV} \ac{MAE} evaluated directly on the same \ac{RS} datasets narrows but does not close the gap, indicating that both dataset characteristics and domain-specific pretraining contribute to the differences between the models.
+Mechanistic analyses such as feature correlation, explained variance, and effective dimensionality indicate that task-relevant variance concentrates in few principal components and is redundantly encoded across model dimensions.
+We further show that learned slimmable training improves over post-hoc slimmability for contrastive objectives, while reconstruction-based objectives do not benefit from current slimmable training protocols.
+Our findings establish post-hoc slimming as a practical deployment strategy for resource-constrained \ac{RS} applications and as a diagnostic tool for representational redundancy in \ac{RS} \acp{FM}.
 Upon acceptance, we will publish all code.